mccbryan3/ansible_workshop_files/docs/PLAY-BASICS-MAIN.md

 ![](/images/play-structure.png)

-- Playbooks and YAML in general use a python type indentation to signify hierarchy.
+* Playbooks and YAML in general use a python type indentation to signify hierarchy.
-- Playbooks may consists of multiple plays.
+* Playbooks may consists of multiple plays.
-- Variables do not persist through plays.
+* Variables do not persist through plays.
-- Playbooks will run by default as the executing user.
+* Playbooks will run by default as the executing user.

-Basic on Playbooks
+### Basic on Playbooks

-– Plays are a collection of key value pairs.
+**Plays are a collection of key value pairs.
 Keys in the same pair should share the same indentation.
 Playbooks are YAML files with the .yml file extension.

-Indentation is super important and the indention should be configured in vim.
+**Indentation is super important and the indention should be configured in vim.
 The indentation is based on two spaces.

 – For better vim editing with yaml add the following to the ~/.vimrc file